drduh/YubiKey-Guide/README.md

 # Verify card

-Verify the sub-keys have moved to YubiKey as indicated by `ssb>`:
+Verify the subkeys have moved to YubiKey as indicated by `ssb>`:

 ```
 $ gpg --list-secret-keys